Over-the-Counter Medicine for Overactive Bladder

 Unless noted by your healthcare provider, herbs should not be taken while pregnant or breastfeeding.

 This is the classic "yes and no" answer.

 Most herbs and supplements are natural.
 However, they can be just as potent as prescription medication.
 As such, they can be fraught with side effects and can interact with other medications, such as prescription medications that are prescribed for OAB.

-Also, the U.S. Food and Drug Administration (FDA) doesn't approve herbs as effective treatment methods.
+Also, the U.S. Food and Drug Administration (FDA) does not approve herbs as effective treatment methods.
 As such, they do not regulate them.

 Treatment of OAB should be discussed extensively with a healthcare provider.
-Typically, symptoms can be managed with a program of lifestyle changes – such as dietary changes and bladder training – and medications.
+Typically, symptoms can be managed with a program of lifestyle changes, such as dietary changes, bladder training and medications.

 Discussing OAB symptoms can be challenging, but so is living with the symptoms.
 You'll feel much better once the symptoms are managed!